regisftm/AZ-102-HOL/az-102-lab1/README.md

 - ✅ Resource group appears in the list with name "Redwood-Hub-RG"
 - ✅ Region shows "Canada Central"
-- ✅ Status shows "Succeeded"
+- ✅ Status shows "Succeeded" in the `Notifications` tab

 ---